Oh, look at those fish! Are they not pre-?

 - Mercy Rewarded: Katana duels and swarms of shooters alike (disarm them instead of killing them); sparing lives gives you Honor.

-- Mighty Whitey: Scott Monroe plays this trope almost painfully straight, being an American who becomes the successor to the head of a Japanese Yakuza family.
+- Mighty Whitey: Scott Monroe plays this trope almost painfully straight, being a white American who becomes the successor to the head of a Japanese Yakuza family.
+His Japanese allies throughout the game are constantly showering him with praise, whether it's complimenting his sword/gun skills or his character.

 - My Master, Right or Wrong: Even after Scott learns that Sato is a Yakuza boss, he stil follows his client's instructions and wishes.
 It helps that Sato was trying to go legitimate and that his daughter was kidnapped.